apify/apify-docs-v2/sources/academy/getting_started/creating_actors.md

 # [](#creating-actors) Creating actors

+**Build and run your very first actor right on the Apify platform from a template.
+This lesson provides a hands-on experience with building and running an actor.**

+---

 Creating an actor is so easy to do, we'll show you right in this lesson how to get one up and running in 5 minutes or less.
 There is no need to install any special software, as everything can be done right on the Apify platform with an Apify account!

 ## [](#choose-your-template) Choose your template